 The complexity becomes even more challenging for international organizations because of the requirement to comply with various laws pertaining to data privacy at the same time.
 These include the GDPR of Europe, the PDPA of Thailand, the POPIA of South Africa, and the state-level data privacy laws of the United States.

-12. Economic Uncertainty and Payroll Cost Management
+12. Payroll Cost Management and Economic Uncertainty

-Economic uncertainty remains one of the top concerns for business leaders in 2026, driven by inflation, increased operating costs, and the pressure to remain profitable, which makes it challenging to meet payroll requirements.
+It is a concerns for business leaders in 2026, driven by inflation, increased operating costs, and the pressure to remain profitable, which makes it challenging to meet payroll requirements.

 For large businesses, this challenge manifests in specific ways: